willianantunes/willianantunes.com/content/blog/2022/04/2022-04-03-bitcoin-node-with-regtest-mode-using-docker.md

 ## Testing everything on RegTest

-We can opt-in for the test network (testnet) and the main network (mainnet) when we want to play for real.
-For the former, we can get [some money through faucets](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/ff4d5167f8ab5dfc95aa45dadc325ad5f8989b76/03_4_Receiving_a_Transaction.md#get-some-money), which requires some external procedure before executing any tests.
+We can opt-in for the test network (testnet) or the main network (mainnet) when we want to play for real.
+For the former, we can get [some money through faucets](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/ff4d5167f8ab5dfc95aa45dadc325ad5f8989b76/03_4_Receiving_a_Transaction.md#get-some-money), which requires external procedures before executing any tests.
 The thing is: why play with random peers if we can use the [regression test mode](https://developer.bitcoin.org/examples/testing.html#regtest-mode)?
 This approach allows us to have our private blockchain.
 With that, we have complete control over the environment.
-Therefore, [using Bitcoin RegTest](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/8598756ae138608b21082d210f4f638a4507c67d/A3_0_Using_Bitcoin_Regtest.md#appendix-iii-using-bitcoin-regtest) is a must when creating bitcoin applications and testing its concepts with complete control.
+Therefore, [using Bitcoin RegTest](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/8598756ae138608b21082d210f4f638a4507c67d/A3_0_Using_Bitcoin_Regtest.md#appendix-iii-using-bitcoin-regtest) is a must when creating bitcoin applications and testing Bitcoin concepts with complete control.

 ### Starting the node